Do you believe that things happen for a reason?

 “Humans are not rational beings; they’re rationalizing beings.” — Unknown

-People are usually at a loss of words when someone is dealing with trauma and will try to use the “things happen for a reason” card to rationalize the traumatic experiences that some people have.
+People are usually at a loss for words when dealing with trauma and will try to use the “things happen for a reason” card to rationalize some people’s traumatic experiences.

 “Destiny is something we’ve invented because we can’t stand the fact that everything that happens is accidental.” — Albert Schweitzer